-A. Location and Field Inspection: The subject property, 6809 Red Top Road, is located 300 feet from the intersection of Red Top Road and Fairview Avenue.
-The site is developed with a two-story, brick, garden-style, six-unit apartment building on a cul-de-sac.
-Access to the property is off of Red Top Road.
+A. Location and Field Inspection: The subject property, 6807 Red Top Road, is located 192 feet from the intersection of Red Top Road and 689 feet south of East-West Highway (MD 410).
+The site is developed with a two-story, brick frame, six-unit apartment building on a cul-de-sac.
+Red Top Road is accessible from East-West Highway to the north and Fairview Avenue to the southeast.
 Off-street parking is available for the subject property.
 District Council Resolution 82-1970 waived the off-street parking requirements for this property, in addition to the other apartment buildings in the Hampshire View Subdivision, because a portion of the parking spaces extend beyond the property onto Red Top Road.